-However, by pra be operationally to yield an amalą cognitive) is rep examples can ognitive level ner level (i.e. is] stored in memory", whereas the latter level (i.e. communicative) is tokened by "direct behavior toward similar occurrences in later encounter".
+However, by presented, examples can be at the cognitive level to yield an amalgam of inference and analogy at the communicative peer.
+The former level (i.e. cognitive) is represented by what they refer to as "pertinent experience that [is] stored in memory", whereas the latter level (i.e. communicative) is tokened by "direct behavior toward similar occurrences in later encounter".
 The concept will be clearer in the course of discussing details below.